Skip to content

 Xtreme Zero Waste Trust

-100% locally owned and operated Charitable Trust that holds the environmental, social and economic values of Xtreme Zero Waste and Community Energy Whaignaroa.
+100% locally owned and operated Charitable Trust that holds the environmental, social and economic values of Xtreme Zero Waste and Community Energy Whāingaroa.
 Much like XZW has created a pathway for zero waste locally, CEWh are here to create services and responses to the way we generate and use energy locally.
 Always with the communities best interests at heart.

-The Comuntiy Energy Network
+The Community Energy Network

 CEN work to grow local resilience and community leadership in the energy and healthy homes sectors throughout Aotearoa.
 Successfully minimising energy hardship and increasing energy efficiency for the last 20 years through direct, in-home retrofits and education.
 We are fortunate to have CEN as partners providing leadership and technical support to Community Energy Whāingaroa.